Recently, one of our readers asked what they could do to fix the DNS_PROBE-FINISHED_NXDOMAIN problem.

 chrome://settings/clearBrowserData in your browser.
 This should give you a popup window where you are able to clear your cache.

-If you aren’t using Chrome, check out our article on clearing your browser cache for instructions for all major browsers.
+If you aren’t using Chrome, then check out our article on clearing your browser cache for instructions for all major browsers.

 Now, try the website again.
 If it still shows the error message DNS_PROBE_FINISHED_NXDOMAIN, simply try the next solution.